 Nancy created and pioneered the development of the The Thinking Environment.
 She is Founder and President of Time To Think.
 A published author and public speaker, she also teaches Time To Think Courses, leads the Time To Think Faculty and delivers keynote presentations around the world.

 Time To Think began in 1984 and grew out of Nancy’s consulting and teaching work near Washington, DC, where she had served as a Founding Director of The Thornton Friends School for twelve years and as Director of The Leadership Institute for six years.
-She is a Fellow of Ashridge Management College, UK.
+She is a visiting lecturer at the Henley Business School, UK.

 Nancy was born and raised in New Mexico and lives in England with her husband, Christopher Spence.